What topics to write about

 1. Educational Content

-The best type of blog posts any blog should have is educational content.
+The best type of blog topics to write about is educational content.
 This is the type of content that is highly searched on Google.

 According to Business Insider, the distribution of traffic from Google and Facebook show that educational content is searched more often on Google than on social media – like Facebook.